Why is it a priority?

 Working with local clinical commissioning groups, GPs and anticoagulation service providers to promote best practice and support them in developing their plans for implementing NICE Guideline CG180 on atrial fibrillation.
 The AHSN acts as a catalyst, bringing together local NHS stakeholders and industry partners to work on shared priorities.
 Current workstreams include:

 - Identifying opportunities for AF screening to ensure patients are diagnosed in a timely fashion

 - Identifying those patients with known AF who are not being anticoagulated and ensuring they are given appropriate therapy

 - Working with local providers to promote new models of care delivery to enhance access to anticoagulation services

 Who are we working with?

-We are working with a diverse range of partners including CCGs in Berkshire, Buckinghamshire and Oxfordshire, Industry Partners including Bayer and Pfizer and voluntary sector partners including the Stroke Association and the AF association.
+We work with a diverse range of partners including CCGs in Berkshire, Buckinghamshire and Oxfordshire, industry partners including Bayer and Pfizer and voluntary sector partners including the Stroke Association and the AF Association.